Content

 Description

-we intend to study pros and cons of food additives.
+We intend to study pros and cons of food additives.
 People around the world use natural and artificial food additives to improve the taste and appearance of food without thinking of their effects on their health.
 Artificial food additives could pose a real health risk.
 It is important to remember, you are what you eat.

 Content